TheThingsArchive/ttn/cmd/docs/README.md

 **Options**

 ```
       --allow-insecure              Allow insecure fallback if TLS unavailable
       --auth-token string           The JWT token to be used for the discovery server
       --config string               config file (default "$HOME/.ttn.yml")
       --description string          The description of this component
       --discovery-address string    The address of the Discovery server (default "discover.thethingsnetwork.org:1900")
       --elasticsearch string        Location of Elasticsearch server for logging
       --health-port int             The port number where the health server should be started
       --id string                   The id of this component
       --key-dir string              The directory where public/private keys are stored (default "$HOME/.ttn")
       --log-file string             Location of the log file
+      --monitor-interval duration   The interval between sending component statuses to the monitor servers (default 6s)
       --no-cli-logs                 Disable CLI logs
       --public                      Announce this component as part of The Things Network (public community network)
       --tls                         Use TLS (default true)
 ```